glessard/SwiftCompatibleAtomics/README.md

 ### Version History

+* 0.1.0

-0.1.0 Initial version
+	Initial version

+* 0.2.0

-0.2.0 Fixed a source compatibility issue
+	Fixed a source compatibility issue

+* 0.3.0

-0.3.0 Renamed 'UnsafeAtomic' to 'UnsafePointerToAtomic', matching pitched implementation as of April 7th
+	Renamed 'UnsafeAtomic' to 'UnsafePointerToAtomic', matching pitched implementation as of April 7th

+* 0.4.0

-0.4.0 Implemented the solution in two protocol layers, matching pitched implementation as of April 10th
+	Implemented the solution in two protocol layers, matching pitched implementation as of April 10th

+	This version fixes the compilation issue with downloadable Swift 5.1 toolchains.

+* 0.5.0

-0.5.0 API tweaks, layout improvements for 'AtomicInteger'
+	API tweaks, layout improvements for 'AtomicInteger'